alexworden/lead-time-for-changes/README.md

 ## Features

 - Analyze lead time for changes between any two Git releases/tags
-- Support for both local Git repositories and GitHub repositories
-- Automatic repository cloning and caching for GitHub repositories
+- Enhanced GitHub integration using native GitHub APIs
+- Comprehensive pull request detection that finds:
+  - Pull requests associated with merge commits
+  - Pull requests associated with branch commits
-- Pull request detection from commit messages
+  - Pull requests associated with any commit in the release
 - Detailed lead time calculation for each pull request
 - Summary statistics for the analyzed time period
 - Debug logging support for detailed analysis